ge0metrics/learnerBot/README.md

 - myBot.ask() | get the bot to ask something
 - myBot.greet() | get the bot to greet you
   - mode="respond" for answer to "what's up" style questions
-- myBot.reply() | analyses user messages to try and give a related reply
+- myBot.reply(message) | analyses user messages to try and give a related reply

 # future updates
 - replies need to be coded more dynamically instead of checking every possible type of word separately